d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

    Show that in this case the convolutional mask implements an MLP independently for each set of channels.
 1. Why might translation invariance not be a good idea after all?
-   When might it not make sense to allow for pigs to fly?
+   Why might it not make sense to allow for pigs to fly?
 1. What problems must we deal with when deciding how to treat activations corresponding to pixel locations at the boundary of an image?